cinnData/PythonBootcamp/[PY-07] Basic stats in Pandas.md

 ## Summary statistics

-The method `describe` extracts a conventional statistical summary.
-Columns of type `object` are omitted, except when all the columns have that type.
-Then the report contains just counts.
+The method `describe`, which has already appeared in the preceding lecture, extracts a conventional statistical summary.
 Basic statistics can also be calculated separately.
 For instance, `df.mean()` returns the column means.
 Correlations are also pretty easy:

 * `s1.corr(s2)` returns the **correlation** of `s1` and `s2`.